-- I’d like to simulate heavy load on my Jenkins master to get a better understanding of stability and performance
+- I’d like to simulate heavy load on my Jenkins controller to get a better understanding of stability and performance

-- How can I stress test my master to determine if the system/architecture is powerful enough to handle heavy loads?
+- How can I stress test my controller to determine if the system/architecture is powerful enough to handle heavy loads?

 Apache JMeter is a good tool to do this, as it’s designed to load test functional behavior and measure performance.
 JMeter can be used to simulate a heavy load on a server, group of servers, network or object to test its strength or to analyze overall performance under different load types.
 You can use it to make a graphical analysis of performance or to test your server/script/object behavior under heavy concurrent load.